maadfa/terraform-jenkins-ci-pipeline/README.md

 - **Docker + ECR** for containerization
 - **ECS Fargate** for container orchestration
 - **CloudWatch** for monitoring and logs
+- ## Importance of the project and Real Use cases:
+- It is ideal for deploying microservices and web applications using cloud infrastructure.
+- It is idea dor learning Infrastructure as code and cloud provisioning.

 ## 🔧 Project Structure
 - `terraform/` – Infrastructure as Code